Savannah vs Bengal Cat: Size, Traits, Price & Legality

 Final Thoughts

-Before deciding, ask yourself,
+Before deciding, ask yourself:

-• Are hybrids legal where you live?
+• Are hybrids legal where I live?

 Leave a Comment